jonathanye29/unit4_project/README.md

 # Criteria B: Design
 ## System Diagram

 ## Wireframe
 <img width="651" alt="Screen Shot 2023-05-05 at 9 05 47 PM" src="https://user-images.githubusercontent.com/111751273/236453336-e5980aca-6663-4f40-ba87-066a4ca50ca5.png">
+<i>Fig. </i> The wireframe diagram displays the layout and structure of the Shelfshare social network application, including the login and registration pages, the homepage, pages for each category, the create post page, and the profile page.
+Users can navigate between these pages using buttons and links provided on each page.
+The purpose of the wireframe is to provide a visual representation of the user interface design and the flow of the application.

 ## Flow Diagram
 ## ER Diagram